SpiritusSancti5/Reply-Security-Challenge-2020/README.md

 [Zero's Riddle](https://github.com/SpiritusSancti5/Reply-Security-Challenge-2020/blob/main/Zer0's%20riddle)

-Being stuck, i then looked at the last character of each chunk and then I though I thought I spotted the flag:
+Being stuck, i then looked at the last character of each chunk and then I thought I spotted the flag:
 **{FLG:i74370prrn343<}**
 Which was wrong.